Problem #1: Pi is shown as offline

 Note: if you use Firefox, Edge, or another browser, the way to access the log output will vary.

-To report a problem, please contact us using the pi3g contact page (our parent company).
+To report a problem, please contact us through the PiCockpit Contact page.